oskariorg/oskari-docs/md/documentation/examples/RPC_workshop_2025/workshop.md

 - src/styles.js
 - index.html
 - package.json
-- poi.json ==> this file contains sights from Firenze, you can create your own POI data e.g. with QGIS using the same coordinate system as the embedded map from Oskari (`EPSG:3857` for this instance)
+- poi.json ==> this file contains sights from Firenze.
+You can create your own POI data e.g. with QGIS using the same coordinate system as the embedded map from Oskari (`EPSG:3857` for this instance)

 ## 3. Adding the map aka "It's not easy being green"